Russo–Circassian War: Invasion of Western Circassia

 While Eastern Circassia was being occupied, Russia was also engaged in sporadic wars with its other neighbors, including a war with the Turks (Russo-Turkish War of 1806–1812) to free the Black Sea from Turkish influence.
-In Western Circassia, which Russia had previously been merely foraying into, a number of tribes were dominant—including the Besleneys, Abzakhss, Ubykhs, Shapsugs, Hatuqway, and Natukhajs—which Russian propaganda portrayed as savages in a possible attempt to curry favour from the international community.
+In Western Circassia, which Russia had previously been merely foraying into, a number of groups were dominant—including the Besleneys, Abzakhs, Ubykhs, Shapsugs, Hatuqay, and Natukhajs—which Russian propaganda portrayed as savages in a possible attempt to curry favour from the international community.
 Russian and Circassian forces clashed repeatedly, particularly on the Kuban plains, where cavalry from both sides could manoeuvre freely.

 Trade with Circassia could not be prevented, however, and both the Turkish and the English supplied Circassia with firearms and ammunition with which to fight the Russians.
 In 1830 alone, up to 200 Turkish and British ships arrived and delivered military aid to the shores of Circassia.
 England also supplied several advisors, while Turkey attempted to persuade Circassia to start a holy war, which would draw support from other nations.